christianfl/Energize/PRIVACY.md

 # Privacy Policy

-[Last update: 01.
-September, 2024]
+_Last update: September 1, 2024_

-> Only available in English.
+> Currently only available in English.

 This app is designed to be privacy-friendly.
 It stores the processed data on the user's device.
 It uses the network connection in these cases: